keslaki/Drift/README.md

 Four feature extraction methods are compared:
 1. **DCT**: Extracts frequency components using the Discrete Cosine Transform.
 2. **PCA**: Reduces dimensionality by projecting data onto principal components.
-3. **DRIFT**: Uses sinusoidal mode shapes to capture spatial patterns, with padding applied for CIFAR-100.
+3. **DRIFT**: Uses sinusoidal mode shapes to capture spatial patterns.
 4. **Raw**: Uses flattened pixel values without feature extraction.

 The code measures preparation and training times, as well as training and validation accuracy/loss over epochs, to assess the efficiency and effectiveness of each method.